 Energy benchmarking is the ongoing review of an organisation’s energy consumption to assess energy performance in comparison to past consumption and to other buildings.
 Benchmarking allows organisations to identify energy inefficiencies and establish a baseline for measuring improvements across all of their assets.

 National Australian Built Environment Rating System (NABERS) rating tools can help building owners and managers compare energy performance with their peers and understand the potential for improvement.
 Shopping centres can also be rated using the Green Star system which, in addition to energy and greenhouse gas assessment, includes consideration of broader sustainability criteria.

 Where a retailer has control over selecting their own energy provider, it pays to identify the tariff that is best suited to its energy demand profile.

 The Energy Made Easy website can help to quickly identify the best available deals by comparing all retailers.
-Victorian businesses can use the Victorian Government’s Victorian Energy Compare website and NSW businesses can use the NSW Government’s Energy Switch service.
+Victorian businesses can use the Victorian Government’s Victorian Energy Compare website and NSW businesses can Compare energy plans with Energy Made Easy.

 Alternatively, retailers may seek the advice of energy service providers to assist with tariff selection.
 The Energy Efficiency Council has a list of service providers on its website.

 There are often split incentives between retail shop owners and their landlords.
 Smaller retailers have less capacity to pursue energy-efficiency upgrades, due to factors such as uncertainty about their medium-term future.
 Direct engagement between owners and tenants on the issue of energy management can help break down barriers and develop solutions of mutual benefit.

 See the NSW Government’s fact sheet on Overcoming split incentives for more information on mechanisms to address this issue.